jaanusnurmoja/joomla_plugin_engage/readme.txt

 Notes:
 *Only one type of each is allowed per page.
 The buttons may 'appear' in more than one place on a page if you place them so.
 However, only the first will function.
 *For security reasons Janrain's Javascript will not inject into Login and Registration pages.
 So if you place your buttons in a module, be sure not to place them on these pages.
 *If you want to use the buttons in your Template(s) instead, you must place buttons yourself.
-The code is available in your Engage Dashboard.
+The code is available under Deployment -> Sign-in for Web -> Get the Code on your Engage Dashboard: https://rpxnow.com/